Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 What should I do if I have technical issues during a virtual meeting?

-If you experience poor internet connection or audio problems, use the chat feature to inform the host.
+If you experience poor internet connection, audio problems, or other issues with thevideo conferencing software, use the chat tool to inform the host.
 Joining early and testing your setup can help prevent most issues before they occur.